Course Credit 15 Hours/PDPs With an option to add 1 graduate credit (see below for details) from Colorado State University – Pueblo.

 Implement and adapt targeted strategies to support all components of students’ reading development

-Design activities and lessons to promote students’ reading skills and, ultimately, ability to read for understanding
+Design activities and lessons to promote students’ reading skills and, ultimately, their ability to read for understanding.

 The course is divided into six, self-paced modules: